pip-services/pip-services-docs/content/en/python/commons/reflect/type_descriptor.md

 #### equals
 Compares this descriptor to a value.
-If the value is also a [TypeDescriptor]() it compares their name and library fields.
+If the value is also a [TypeDescriptor](), it compares their name and library fields.
 Otherwise this method returns false.

 > equals(value: Any): bool